 According to the late historian Shirley Donnelly, the factory and an adjacent weaving shop were owned by Ben Taylor—a cousin of U.S. President Zachary Taylor—who settled the area before the Civil War.

-The hats were apparently carried by wagon to Mount Hope and then exported to larger U.S. cities by rail.
+The hats were carried by wagon to Mount Hope and then exported to larger U.S. cities by rail.
 Archeologists working with the park service hope to survey the area, where finding a trove of hatpins might confirm its location.
 The National Park Service has expressed interest in opening a trail east of the reserve and through the Hat Factory area.

 Thurmond and the Poker Game